tk-notes/lucas-meier-blog/content/posts/2022/09/notes-on-stark-arithmetization/index.md

 over large *fields*.
-There are many reasons for this, but the basic reason is that it's much easier to create succinct proofs using fields and polynomials, because of the nice error-correcting properties they have.
+There are many reasons for this, but the basic reason is that it's much easier to create succinct proofs using fields and polynomials, because of the nice error correcting properties they have.

 The basic way to express computation using fields would be as an *arithmetic circuit*.
 You can think of this as a big expression graph, where the basic operations are addition and multiplication.

-While this circuit is enough to express any computation, the unstructured nature of a raw circuit makes it difficult to implement SNARKs directly.
+While this is enough to express any computation, the unstructured nature of a raw circuit makes it more difficult to implement SNARKs.
-Instead, one usually choose a more structure format, like R1CS, Plonkish arithmetization, etc.
+Instead, one usually choose a more structured format, like R1CS, Plonkish arithmetization, etc.

 # Execution Traces and Constraints